MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-service-content.md

 If your application connects to a large number of databases or external services, then your app might be at risk of [SNAT port exhaustion](/azure/app-service/troubleshoot-intermittent-outbound-connection-errors).
 In general, SNAT port exhaustion indicates that your code isn't correctly reusing TCP connections, and even in a multitenant solution, you should ensure you follow the recommended practices for reusing connections.

 However, in some multitenant solutions, the number of outbound connections to distinct IP addresses can result in SNAT port exhaustion, even when you follow good coding practices.
-In these scenarios, [consider deploying NAT Gateway](/azure/app-service/networking/nat-gateway-integration) to increase the number of SNAT ports that are available for your application to use, or use [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) when you connect to Azure services, to bypass load balancer limits.
+In these scenarios, consider one of the following options:

+- Deploy NAT Gateway to increase the number of SNAT ports that are available for your application to use.
+For more information about how to use NAT Gateway in multitenant solutions, see [Azure NAT Gateway considerations for multitenancy](./nat-gateway.md).
+- Use [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) when you connect to Azure services, to bypass load balancer limits.

 Even with these controls in place, you might approach limits with a large number of tenants, so you should plan to scale to additional App Service plans or [deployment stamps](../../../patterns/deployment-stamp.yml).

 ## Contributors